-Currency

-When was the information published?
+- CURRENCY: When was the information published?
 For some topics, it's okay if you use an older source.
 For example, if you want to know what DNA is, it's okay if the source was published five years ago.
-But, if you're researching the latest DNA discoveries, a five-year-old source wouldn't be helpful.
+But, if you're researching what the latest DNA discoveries, a five-year-old source wouldn't be helpful. - RELEVANCE: Does this information meet your needs?

-Relevance

-Does this information meet your needs?
 For example, an article aimed at educating young children about DNA would probably not be a relevant source if you work for a tech firm and are writing a report about whether to acquire some DNA technology.
 It's okay if a source isn't perfectly relevant to your research question, since that's where analysis comes in.
-For example, if you were researching the Housing Crisis in Vancouver, you might read about how expensive cities like San Francisco and Hong Kong are dealing with their own housing crises in order to get ideas.
+For example, if you were researching the Housing Crisis in Vancouver, you might read about how expensive cities like San Francisco and Hong Kong are dealing with their own housing crises in order to get ideas. - AUTHORITY: Who wrote this information?

-Authority

-Who wrote this information?
 Your source should be written by someone who has the authority to speak on the matter.
 For example, you might come across a blog that offers natural health remedies for cancer or depression written by someone who says they're a doctor.
 If they're a doctor because they have a PhD in English Literature, however, then they wouldn't have the authority to offer medical advice.
 (You would, however, be able to trust their opinion on depictions of natural remedies in novels).
-You can also look at the URL to determine how trustworthy an online source is.
-You would probably trust it if it comes from a .gov or .edu website.
+To determine how trustworthy an online source is, you can also look at the URL.
+If it comes from a .gov or .edu website, you would probably trust it. - ACCURACY: How reliable or trustworthy is the information?

-Accuracy

-How reliable or trustworthy is the information?
 Specifically, you should examine how the source uses evidence.
-Is the source linked to other trustworthy sources?
+Does the source link to other trustworthy sources?
 Does the source support its claims with evidence?
-How reliable is that evidence?
-Tip: If you're unsure whether a source is reliable, try Googling the source's claim plus "criticism" or "hoax."
+How reliable is that evidence?Tip: If you're not sure whether a source is reliable, try Googling the source's claim plus "criticism" or "hoax."
 For example, if you read that baking soda cures cancer, you should Google "baking soda cancer cure hoax."
-Sometimes, untrustworthy websites take up the top spots in Google, so if you simply Google "baking soda cancer cure," you'll find other untrustworthy websites telling the same lies.
+Sometimes, untrustworthy websites take up the top spots in Google, so if you simple Google "baking soda cancer cure," you'll find other untrustworthy websites telling the same lies. - PURPOSE: Why was this information published?

-Purpose

-Why was this information published?
 You should be able to identify how the author benefitted from publishing this information.
 Specifically, consider how the author makes money from putting this information out there.
-Sources that make money aren't necessarily untrustworthy, but following the money gives you a clue about the author's motivations.
+Sources that make money aren't necessarily untrustworthy, but following the money gives you a clue if the author in